able-app/docs/README.md

 A design to development framework for building mobile and desktop web applications using Figma design files and  React Native code.

-### Documentation

-An introduction to the ABLE Design System, its structure and all of its objects are included in this repo in the [docs directory](docs/intro.md)

 ### Table of Contents

 ------